Amazing Jericoacoara – The Best Beaches & Sand Dunes

 Golden dunes, beautiful beaches, and unforgettable adventures await.

-Jericoacoara is one of Brazil’s most unique beach destinations.
-Known simply as Jeri, this remote coastal village sits among the sweeping sand dunes of Ceará and offers a completely different experience from the country’s larger beach towns.
-If you’re looking for beautiful beaches, crystal-clear lagoons, outdoor adventure, and unforgettable sunsets, you’ll find plenty to enjoy here.
+Jericoacoara is one of Brazil's most unique beach gems.
+Known simply as Jeri, this laid back village sits among the sweeping sand dunes of Ceará and offers a completely different experience from the country's larger beach towns.
+If you're looking for beautiful beaches, crystal clear lagoons, outdoor adventure, and amazing sunsets, you'll feel right at home here.

 Visit the most amazing beaches in Brazil here, or on Pinterest.